listx/dyla/README.md

 Encounter cards - Split into 3 decks, of level 1, 2, and 3 difficulty enemies.
 Each deck will contain ample cards and will be shuffled for randomness each game.
 Player completes each deck once 5 VP are obtained from that particular deck.
 Encounters are always played one at a time.

-Full repair - Players are fully healed to 10 hp after Encounter decks 1 and 2 have each been completed.
+Full repair - Players are fully healed to 10 hp after Encounter decks 1 and 2 have each been completed. *Not implemented yet, will see if needed*

 Persistent damage - Enemy ships will retain all damage dealt to them turn to turn until they are defeated.